Connect with us

 A full 558 days later, Dy made her first on-court appearance with her new team, the High Speed Hitters.

-Though her appearance was brief, entering in the fourth set with PLDT leading 16-7 over Cignal alongside fellow Lasallians Kim Fajardo and Mika Reyes, it marked a significant moment after a lengthy and ongoing recovery process.
+Her appearance was brief, entering the fourth set with PLDT leading 16-7 over Cignal alongside fellow Lasallians Kim Fajardo and Mika Reyes.
+Still, it marked a significant moment after a lengthy and ongoing recovery process.

 “I guess as a player I’ve been more patient with myself because of the journey of me being here right now wasn’t really easy.
 It’s been a hard year,” said an emotional Dy after PLDT beat Cignal, 25-20, 25-21, 20-25, 25-22.